Bat Removal Spring Hill

 Bat Exclusion

 The best method of bat removal is to close off the entry point they are using to get into your house.
-This process is called exclusion.
-This is accomplished by sealing any holes or openings larger than one inch.
+This is called exclusion.
+It is done by sealing all holes or openings that are bigger than an inch.
 Attics, chimneys, roofs are the most common entry points to bats.
-You can allow bats to exit your home but not return.
+After the exclusion process, you can use a one-way door to allow the bats to leave but not get back in.
 Once they are gone, you need to permanently seal off all possible entry points so other animals cannot access your home.

 Removing Bats in the Attic